International Monetary Fund: IMF and globalization

-Impact on gender equality

-The IMF says they support women's empowerment and tries to promote their rights in countries with a significant gender gap.

-Scandals

-Managing Director Lagarde (2011-2019) was convicted of giving preferential treatment to businessman-turned-politician Bernard Tapie as he pursued a legal challenge against the French government.
-At the time, Lagarde was the French economic minister.
-Within hours of her conviction, in which she escaped any punishment, the fund's 24-member executive board put to rest any speculation that she might have to resign, praising her "outstanding leadership" and the "wide respect" she commands around the world.

-Former IMF Managing Director Rodrigo Rato was arrested in 2015 for alleged fraud, embezzlement and money laundering.
-In 2017, the Audiencia Nacional found Rato guilty of embezzlement and sentenced him to 4 years' imprisonment.
-In 2018, the sentence was confirmed by the Supreme Court of Spain.
+International central bank digital currency

+In April 2023, the IMF launched their international central bank digital currency through their Digital Currency Monetary Authority, it will be called the Universal Monetary Unit, or Units for shorthand.
+The ANSI character will be Ü and will be used to facilitate international banking and international trade between countries and currencies.
+It will help facilitate SWIFT transactions on cross border transactions at wholesale FX rates instantaneously with real-time settlements.
+In June, it announced it was working on a platform for central bank digital currencies (CBDCs) that would enable transactions between nations.
+IMF Managing Director Kristalina Georgieva said that if central banks did not agree on a common platform, cryptocurrency would fill the resulting vacuum.

 Alternatives

 In March 2011, the Ministers of Economy and Finance of the African Union proposed to establish an African Monetary Fund.

-At the 6th BRICS summit in July 2014 the BRICS nations (Brazil, Russia, India, China, and South Africa) announced the BRICS Contingent Reserve Arrangement (CRA) with an initial size of US$100 billion, a framework to provide liquidity through currency swaps in response to actual or potential short-term balance-of-payments pressures.
+At the 6th BRICS summit in July 2014 the BRICS nations (Brazil, Russia, India, China, and South Africa) announced the BRICS Contingent Reserve Arrangement with an initial size of US$100 billion, a framework to provide liquidity through currency swaps in response to actual or potential short-term balance-of-payments pressures.

 In 2014, the China-led Asian Infrastructure Investment Bank was established.